 A chocolate drizzle sprinkled with crushed candy makes ordinary caramel apples especially yummy—like the fancy ones in some candy shops.
 Be sure to start with the apples at room temperature so the caramel won’t slip off like it tends to on chilled apples.

-This fun recipe, from Darlene Markel of Sublimity, Oregon, is one the kids will find appealing.
+This fun recipe, from Darlene Brenden of Salem, Oregon, is one the kids will find appealing.
 Children can help by dipping the baked cookies in caramel and nuts —and also by eating the treats!
 "They just disappear at my house," Darlene details.

 Guests will have almost as much fun trimming these gooey, caramel-apple characters as they’ll have biting into them!
 Wilma Bailey shares the sweet treats from Sedona, Arizona.